-Prerequisites: CRES-1100 or CRES-1101, and CRES-1150 or CRES-1152 and CRES-1170 and CRES-1180 and CRES-1190 and CRES-1270
+Prerequisite(s): CRES-1100 or CRES-1101 and CRES-1170 and CRES-1180 and CRES-1190 and CRES-1270

 Preparing for Your Mediation Assessment (0.5 Credits/1 Day)

 Self-reflection and self-evaluation are crucial components of mediation practice.
 In this one day course you will have the opportunity to compare your self-evaluation against detailed and concrete feedback from a senior faculty.
 A small class of four will engage in role playing and receive feedback based on the criteria for the mediation assessment.
 This course is recommended as assessment preparation for those pursuing the Certificate in Conflict Resolution: Specialization in Mediation/Third party Intervention and those pursuing the Family Mediation Certificate.
 You will be provided with a recording of your role play exercise.